Crystals from categorified quantum groups: Functors on the module category

 \subsubsection{Properties of the functors $\et{i}$ and $\ft{i}$ on simple modules}

-In this section we give a long list of results that were proved in \cite{KL}, which extend to the symmetrizable case by the results in \cite{KL2}, about simple $\Rnu$-modules and their behaviour under induction and restriction.
+In this section we give a long list of results that were proved in \cite{KL} about simple $\Rnu$-modules and their behaviour under induction and restriction.
+They extend to the symmetrizable case by the results in \cite{KL2}.
 We will use them freely throughout the paper.